Createdd/Writing/articles/UserStoriesHowTo.md

 ## 1. What is a User Story?

 In short, User Stories are a description of the software functionality from the perspective of a user.
+In the past User Stories were simple notes written on small cards.
+Today most people use software with different types of issue system, but the concept remains:
+>Use small units of tasks and group them in you project.

-## 2. Why is it valueable input in project management?
+## 2. Where is it useful?
+User Stories are used in an agile project management environment.

 ## 3. How do I write a good User Story